AminSojoudi/SimpleVoiceChat/README.md

 Simple C++ UDP based Voice Chat Application using Valve [Game Network Sockets](https://github.com/ValveSoftware/GameNetworkingSockets) and [PortAudio](https://github.com/PortAudio/portaudio)

 # TODO
-- [x] Create Connection
-- [x] Add playback functionality to clients
-- [x] Relay the mic data from server to other clients
-- [x] Send mic data to server
-- [x] Read mic in clients
 - [ ] Clean Projects Names
 - [ ] Add Projects to git
 - [ ] Upload to Github
-- [ ] Add log Level and port as arguments to server
+- [ ] Add log Level and port as arguments to server and add log level and server address and port to client as arguemtns
 - [ ] Make Client Multiplatform
+- [ ] Improve Client/Server connection handling with proper logs
 - [ ] Check Projects for memory leaks and consumption
 - [ ] Enhance codes
 - [ ] Dockerize Server and push to DockerHub